Rick45/photo-location-updater/README.md

 6. Choose File Type, Frequency & Destination:

 7. Click on "Next step".
-8. Choose the delivery method,export frequency, file type and size.
+8. Choose the delivery method, export frequency, file type and size.
 9. Click on "Create export".

 Google will prepare your data, which may take some time depending on the amount of data.
 Once the export is ready, you will receive an email with a download link.
 Download the .zip file and extract it to a folder on your computer.
-This folder can be selected and all the files will be listed in the aplication to be selected.
+This folder can be selected and all the files will be listed in the application to be used.

 ## Acknowledgements